 - Visit your instructor's web page for information about the course requirements and materials and pertinent information about how to access the course.

-- Be sure you have internet access and your PGCC student e-mail account activated before the start date of the course.
+- Be sure you have internet access and your PGCC student email account activated before the start date of the course.

-- Resolve any technical problems before the class starts, as technical problems are generally not accepted as an excuse for late or incomplete work in an online course.
+- Resolve any technical problems before the class starts, as technical issues are generally not accepted as an excuse for late or incomplete work in an online course.
 You may contact eLearning Services for assistance.

 - Purchase your textbook.